0x4D31/awesome-threat-detection/README.md

 - [SOC-Multitool](https://github.com/zdhenard42/SOC-Multitool): A powerful and user-friendly browser extension that streamlines investigations for security professionals.
 - [Zeek Analysis Tools (ZAT)](https://github.com/SuperCowPowers/zat): Processing and analysis of Zeek network data with Pandas, scikit-learn, Kafka and Spark.
 - [ProcMon for Linux](https://github.com/Sysinternals/ProcMon-for-Linux)
+- [Synthetic Adversarial Log Objects (SALO)](https://github.com/splunk/salo) - A framework for the generation of log events without the need for infrastructure or actions to initiate the event that causes a log event.

 ### Detection, Alerting and Automation Platforms